 We have also planned and executed lead generation campaigns where we shared more than 10 ebooks relevant to our audiences, explaining the concepts of digital transformation and cloud computing as well as all enabling technologies standing behind them.
 These lead generation campaigns were executed both on LinkedIn and on Facebook as paid campaigns and helped build the sales funnel managed by the participants of the program.

-The Program has been continuously running since August 2017 and has been extended a number of times already due to the overall success of the campaign.
+The programme has been continuously running since August 2017 and has been extended several times due to the overall success of the campaign.